yeshua453/website/docs/tutorials/python.md

 flet.app("hello-app", target=main)
 ```

-While the application is running, for every new user session Pglet calls `main` function with unique page contents.
+While the application is running, for every new user session Flet calls `main` function with unique page contents.

 :::note
 To see multiple sessions in action, open the application URL in a new "incognito" browser window.